 The patent foramen ovale is a normal hole between the upper chambers of the heart.
-It is present in the unborn fetus and usually seals up in the first few months of life.
-In approximately 25% of people, this hole never fully closes.
+It usually closes in the first few months of life.
+In about 25% of people, this hole never fully closes.
 Usually, it does not cause problems and does not require treatment.

-In pulmonary stenosis, the pulmonic valve is stiffened and has a narrowed opening (called stenosis).
-It does not open properly, which may increase strain on the right side of the heart because the right ventricle has to pump harder to send blood out to the lungs.
+In pulmonary stenosis, the pulmonic valve is stiffened and has a narrowed opening.
+It does not open properly, which may strain the heart because the right ventricle has to pump harder to send blood out to the lungs.
 If mild, pulmonary stenosis may never require any treatment.

 Tetralogy of Fallot is actually a combination of four heart defects: pulmonary stenosis; a thickened right ventricle (ventricular hypertrophy); a hole between the lower chambers (ventricular septal defect); and an aorta that can receive blood from both the left and right ventricles, instead of draining just the left.
 Because oxygen-poor (blue) blood can flow out to the body, children with this defect often appear bluish.

 Total Anomalous Pulmonary Venous Connection